quangnd/marktrapp.com/jekyll/blog/_posts/2014-02-14-psr-0-should-not-be-deprecated.md

 In effect, it would be to deprecate PSR-0’s autoloader in favor of PSR-4, but say nothing about the folder hierarchy guidelines.
 If you want to structure your library to be PSR-0 compliant (in addition to being PSR-4 compliant), the PHP-FIG would not be saying that you’re doing it wrong.
 That’s something I can agree with.

+## Update 2

+Despite Phil Sturgeon's assurances that PSR-0 would not be disavowed, the PHP-FIG has effectively done so anyway.
+The note at the top of PSR-0 makes no indication that the deprecation might only apply to the autoloader and not the folder hierarchy recommendation:

+> **Deprecated** - As of 2014-10-21 PSR-0 has been marked as deprecated.
+PSR-4 is now recommended as an alternative.

+And on the new PHP-FIG new site, launched late in 2015, PSR-0 is [segregated from other PSRs][8].
+According to the [discussion on the PHP-FIG mailing list][9], the purpose of this segregation was to indicate PHP-FIG's position that the PSR is "obsolete" or "unaccepted", both of which would seem to support that PHP-FIG, as part of its deprecation of PSR-0, has disavowed it.
+I continue to hold the position that this is a mistake.

 [^1]: In essence, incorporating the namespace in to the class name to deal with the lack of namespace support in PHP 5.2.
 [^2]: Or, if you roll your own autoloader, manually map my library’s namespace to whatever the folder structure is.
 [^3]: Or WordPress, Joomla!, or any other system that has a large, disparate contributor base.